 Caitlin Vincent is a PhD researcher at Deakin University in the field of Performance and Technology.
 Her research focuses on the impacts of digital scenography on legacy performance mediums, both in terms of the technology's artistic implications and in terms of its effect on traditional creative hierarchies and rehearsal processes.
-As a research assistant, Vincent has worked on a number of large-scale research projects, including a cultural impact evaluation of Melbourne's AsiaTOPA: Asia-Pacific Triennial of Performing Arts (2017), a public diplomacy evaluation of Australia's Department of Foreign Affairs and Trade, and an evaluation of the Melbourne Fringe Festival's Compass Mentorship Program (2016).
+As a research assistant, Vincent has worked on a number of large-scale research projects, including an impact evaluation of Australian artist participation in the Venice Biennale (2018), a cultural impact evaluation of Melbourne's AsiaTOPA: Asia-Pacific Triennial of Performing Arts (2017), a public diplomacy evaluation of Australia's Department of Foreign Affairs and Trade (2017), and an evaluation of the Melbourne Fringe Festival's Compass Mentorship Program (2016).

 - Johanson, Katya; Coles, Amanda; Glow, Hilary; Vincent, Caitlin.
 (Submitted 2018).
 "Softening Sharp Power: The Role of Controversy and Uncertainty in Public Diplomacy."

 - Vincent, Caitlin; Vincent, Jordan Beth.
 (Submitted 2018).
 "The Projection Designer and Evolving Creative Hierarchies in Theatrical Production."

 - Vincent, Caitlin; Vincent, Jordan Beth.
 (Accepted 2018).
 "Notation by Context: Digital Scenography as Artefact of Authorial Intent," Leonardo Music Journal, vol. 28.